LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-OverviewAndAnnouncementsSpring.md

 ### Notes on Mari's Videos and Starting Code

-  - Mari refers to this week's lab as "lab 4" but it is now lab 5.
+  - Mari refers to this week's lab, the meme creator,  as "lab 4" but it is now lab 5.
   - In the lab 5 instructions, I provided an alternate way to set the size of images that you upload.
-  - Mari made a video on CSS Flexbox, which is not related to the HTML 5 canvas, but is used for layout of the lab 5 meme creator web page.
-This was probably covered in your CIS 195 course and so it will be review.
+  - Mari recorded a video on CSS Flexbox, which is not related to the HTML 5 canvas, but is used for layout of the lab 5 meme creator web page.
+This may have been covered in your CIS 195 course and so it will probably be review.